-As an incentive to its valued instructors and to advance its two goals of bringing the Carpentries’ teaching methods to instructors and to develop a research community dedicated to open and reproducible science, the Club provides financial support to its teaching members in the form of travel awards.
+As an incentive to our valued instructors and to advance our goals of bringing the Carpentries’ teaching methods to instructors and to develop a research community dedicated to open and reproducible science, the Club provides financial support to teaching members in the form of travel awards.

 Use of awards

 Travel awards will be made for travel expenses related to the professional development of club members (regular awards) or for the advancement of club goals (special awards).
-Examples of professional development for regular awards include: attending a conference, giving a talk, attending trainings and workshops, teaching at other institutions, or conducting field research.
+Examples of professional development for regular awards include, but are not limited to: attending a conference, giving a talk, attending trainings and workshops, teaching at other institutions, or conducting field research.

 The club can reimburse travel expenses for UF business travel under the following conditions:

 - A Travel Authorization is filed either through the awardee’s home department or the UF Informatics Institute.

 - All UF expense and travel rules apply.

 - Typical allowed expenses include per-diem (excluding alcohol), airfare, car rental, hotel, and mileage.

 - The awardee will receive a letter stating the allowed amount and appropriate information on which PeopleSoft chartfields to charge if their department is handling the Travel Authorization.